mathieudelehaye/FintechModeler/README.md

 The implementation is made both in Python with pandas and numpy, as well as in C++, in order to compare the runtime performance of those two languages for fintech applications.

+This app let me predict with a good accuracy the results from Saxo bank (SaxoTraderGO): https://www.home.saxo/platforms/saxotradergo

 ## How-to guide

 First, build the C++ dynamic library: